Project Resources and Cost Management

 - use the cost estimation tool to generate high-cost and low-cost versions and use that as a basis to prepare a final budget.

-Estimating resources and preparation of project budgets is tricky but becomes easier as your experience in project planning increases.
+Estimating resources and preparation of project budgets is tricky, but becomes easier as your experience in project planning increases.
 But in many cases, it is necessary to do some research to gather figures and not just "pull numbers out of the air".
 The success of your project and of you as project manager depends on doing as effective job as possible with budgeting.
 Estimating labor time can be particularly challenging.
 In most GIS projects, you need to focus on actual work time for project team members, not the duration (calendar time) of a task.
 For instance, a project may have a task called "prepare geodatabase design".
 The work and completion of that task may occur over a 2-week period (taking into account some delays, wait time for review and comment, etc.) but the actual labor time might be only 30 hours or less.
-The point is that for many GIS projects, team members may not be assigned full-time to the project or a specific task.
-Task duration (calendar time) and labor time are related but they are DIFFERENT and measured or tracked separately.
+The point is that for many GIS projects, team members may not be assigned full-time to one project or a specific task.
+It is more typical for an employee's time to be allocated to multiple projects or support tasks.
+Task duration (calendar time) and labor time are related, but they are DIFFERENT and measured or tracked separately.